kazim-kayhan/react-ts-tailwind/README.md

 If pre-commit hooks are not working be sure that you have installed husky: `husky install`.

 By default this command should be triggered after yarn/npm deps are installed.

-### Deploy on Vercel

-Go to your [vercel](https://vercel.com) dashboard, click `Add New...` project and select your repository, `Import` along the way, and your App will be live in a minute.